xiezi5160/MultirunForGodot4/README.md

 ## Settings

 Under the Project Settings there is a new category *Debug → Multirun* with the following parameters:
-* **Window Distance** - distance in pixels between different windows.
-It offsets the windows so that they don't appear on top of each other.
 * **Number of Windows** - the total number of windows it opens.
 * **Add Custom Args** - when checked, it will add the user defined command line arguments to the opened game instances.
-* **First Window Args** - custom command line arguments that will be applied to the first window.
-To add multiple arguments, separate them with a space.
-* **Other Window Args** - custom command line arguments that will be applied to all other windows.
-To add multiple arguments, separate them with a space.
+* **Window Args** - An array of arguments sent to each window in order of definition.

 ![Screenshot](screenshots/MultirunSettings.png)

 ## Additional Information

-Finding problems in the code, open a ticket on [GitHub](https://github.com/xiezi5160/MultirunForGodot4/issues).
+Finding problems in the code, open a ticket on [GitHub](https://github.com/cyraid/MultirunForGodot4/issues).